 Get out of the dark and get the legal help you need by hiring a licensed insolvency trustee (LIT).
 An LIT is a skilled legal professional who will provide advice and services to businesses (and individuals) with debt or bankruptcy issues.

-Charles M. Clapp of CMC Law is the premier bankruptcy and debt lawyer of the Atlanta area.
+Charles M. Clapp of CMC Law is the premier bankruptcy and debt lawyer of the Atlanta area and serves all of Georgia state.
 Whether you are filing for Chapter 7, Chapter 11, Chapter 13, your financial woes will be in the right hands with a skilled attorney.

 Asking important questions like, “Does business bankruptcy affect personal credit?” is only one part of bigger issues.
 Owning a company or brand is a big responsibility.
 Make sure you are on the right path before it’s too late.
 Contact CMC Law now to protect your personal credit.